 - Digital infrared thermometer or 2 candy thermometers (one for lye and one for oils)

 - Immersion blender

 Spiced Soap for Men Recipe

 - Put the second jar on the scale and tare the scale.
-Wearing your protective gear, carefully pour lye into the jar until your scale reads 4.39 oz.
+Wearing protective gear, carefully pour the lye into the jar until the scale reads 4.39 oz.

-- When the temps match, slowly pour the lye/water into the oils.
-Use the immersion blender to bring the batter to a light trace.
+- Use the immersion blender to bring the batter to a light trace.
 It should be slightly thick and resemble cake batter.

 - If you are adding essential oils now is the time to do so.